CrazyTim/spin-wheel/README.md

 `spin(speed = 0)`                            | Spin the wheel and raise the `onSpin` event. `speed` is added to `rotationSpeed` ±30% (randomised to make it realistic and less predictable).
 `setImage(url = '')`                         | Draw an image over the centre of the wheel, which will be scaled to fit the wheel diameter and rotate with the wheel.
 `setItems(items = [])`                       | Set the `items` to show on the wheel.
+`setIsInteractive()`                         | Enable/disable the feature that lets the user spin the wheel using click-drag/touch-flick.
 `setMaxRotationSpeed(speed = 0)`             | Set a maximum value for `rotationSpeed`.
 The wheel will not spin faster than this value.
 `setRotationSpeed(speed = 0)`                | Set the rotation speed of the wheel.
 Pass a positive number to spin clockwise, or a negative number to spin antiClockwise.
 The further away from 0 the faster it will spin.
 `setRotation(rotation = 0)`                  | Set the rotation (angle in degrees) of the wheel. `0` is north. `item[0]` will be drawn clockwise from this point.